andreiOpran/WildSim/README.md

 ### TODO:

-- implement statistics inserted in the database at end of simulation
-- refresh button in th crud manager
+- refresh button in the crud manager